|

 H

-owever, more than three decades have passed since the reconstruction of the castle ruins, which can unfortunately be seen in the number of cavities in the face of the walls and in the numerous debris as a natural consequence of their rapid erosion.
-There is also a noticeable lack of the stronghold's host, which urgently needs to be cleared of self-seeders, and of the huge amount of garbage that is lying in its
+owever, more than three decades have passed since the reconstruction of the castle ruins, which can unfortunately be observed from wall cavities in the walls and numerous debris as a natural consequence of their rapid erosion.
+What is very evident here is the lack of a host to ensure the removal of volunteer bushes and the regular cleaning of trash from the castle grounds.
+Since 2017 the owner of the castle is the Municipality of Bobrowniki.

 B